meredithbartel/IT1025/README.md

 ### Database Systems
 #### SQL, NoSQL, and Big Data Technologies
+SQL is defined as structured query language and is a relational databases within the databases are tables and column the are interrelated.
+SQL databases only scale vertically and can only grow so big.
+NoSQL scales horizontally and can grow infinitely large.
+NoSQL contain keys but no unstructured data.
+Querying data and expecting structured consistent data is not as feasible.

+Big data is defined as huge amounts of data that can grow exponentially.
+The data is so large that traditional methods of data retrieval cant handle it.
+An example of big data is the New York stock exchange where the data grow exponentially.
+The four Vs that define big data are:
+Volume the amount of data
+Variety the different types of data such as structure data, semi structure and unstructure Velocity the speed that the data is generated Variability inconsistency in data times

 #### Data and Business Decisions
 #### The relational model and Normalization
 #### SQL Injections